 ~ Son Clark Rowan ~

-If so, they had five children -- Jean Harpster, Louise Pegg, Frank Rowan, Paul Rowan and Robert Rowan.
+The couple produced five children -- Jean Harpster, Louise Pegg, Frank Rowan, Paul Rowan and Robert Rowan.